 And after our moment of panic and uncertainty – WHAT A GREAT HOSTEL IT WAS.
 We were arriving on Easter Sunday, just in time for their Easter special – A ROAST DINNER!!
 There are few times we have felt this excited about food!
 The hostel, Funky Flashpacker (great name, right?
 Almost as good as “Lovely Jubbly” where we stayed the night before in Phnom Penh!), is actually run by a British expat, so it was pretty cool that he injected some British traditions into it.

 This.
 This was the life!
-Though our abrupt lazy life was partly prompted by the fact it was SO BLOODY HOT in Siem Reap that we couldn’t walk around for longer than a couple of hours before having to come back and cool off.
+That said, our abrupt lazy life was partly prompted by the fact it was SO BLOODY HOT in Siem Reap that we couldn’t walk around for longer than a couple of hours before having to come back and cool off.
 We also met our Geordie friend from Phnom Penh and had a bangin’* Monday night out on Pub Street where we got our arses kicked at beer pong by a Colombian (who then tried to go home with our friend).

 *sorry, I’ll never use that word again